-During the summer Pre-College Art program you will attend morning and afternoon classes, Monday through Thursday.
-You'll work in our beautiful, spacious studios in the historic College of Fine Arts building and the School of Art’s Doherty Hall fabrication facilities.
-In addition to your structured class time, you’ll participate in weekly workshops, open studios and portfolio reviews.
+During the summer Pre-College Art Program students attend morning and afternoon classes, Monday through Thursday.
+They work in our beautiful, spacious studios in the historic College of Fine Arts building and the School of Art’s Doherty Hall fabrication facilities.
+In addition to structured class time, they’ll participate in weekly workshops, open studios and portfolio reviews.

-The Pre-College Art faculty is comprised of accomplished artists and educators.
-Small class sizes allow you to benefit from individual attention, intense instruction and substantial constructive feedback.
+The Pre-College Art faculty is comprised of accomplished artists with experience teaching teenagers as well as in undergraduate and graduate level environments.
+Small class sizes allow students to benefit from individual attention, intense instruction and substantial constructive feedback.
 Undergraduate teaching assistants provide support for both instructors and students and add valuable insight into the School of Art’s BFA program.

 During session one all three and six-week students take the following courses: